legalclinic/privacyregister-standard/Technical specifications [EN].md

 ## 4. Discussion points
 - Should users be able to make accounts and store their records?
-	- Whose servers?
+	- On whose servers?
 - What security measures should be taken?
 - Privacy statement (user consent)
-- What services are provided after the go-live of the project
+- What services are provided after the go-live of the project?
 - How much information should we give in the description?
+- Modularity?